Vanth-2020/Bootstrap-It/README.md

 2)  QueryDialog

-I will add more functionality with ttkbootstrap as this file is meant for me to have a reference for the module and it has the added benefit of helping others
+I will add more functionality with ttkbootstrap as this file is meant for me to have a reference for the module and it has the added benefit of possibly helping others

+Please feel free to add constructive input as this is my first Github project.

 Troy